 Lighting can make or break a photograph, especially in urban landscapes where sources of light are abundant.
 Pay attention to how natural light interacts with buildings, streets, and other architectural elements.
 Golden hour – the time just after sunrise or before sunset – offers soft and warm light that enhances the mood of your photos.

 Showcasing Unique Perspectives

 To stand out from the crowd, seek out unique perspectives when capturing urban landscapes.
 Look for vantage points that allow you to highlight interesting architectural details or capture sweeping city views from above.
-Don’t be afraid to experiment with different lenses or techniques like long exposures to add creativity and uniqueness to your shots.
+Don’t be afraid to experiment with different lenses or t

 Making Use of Colors in Urban Landscapes